Bobby Wilson (baseball)

-Robert Louis Wilson (born April 8, 1983) is an American former professional baseball catcher and current coach.
-He played in Major League Baseball (MLB) for the Los Angeles Angels of Anaheim, Arizona Diamondbacks, Tampa Bay Rays, Texas Rangers, Minnesota Twins, and Detroit Tigers.
+Robert Louis Wilson (born April 8, 1983) is an American former professional baseball catcher and current coach for the Washington Nationals of Major League Baseball (MLB).
+He played in MLB for the Los Angeles Angels of Anaheim, Arizona Diamondbacks, Tampa Bay Rays, Texas Rangers, Minnesota Twins, and Detroit Tigers.
 He has also previously coached in MLB for the Texas Rangers.

 Amateur career

 Originally from Dunedin, Florida, Wilson attended Seminole High School.
 At Seminole High, Wilson was part of a team that won the state and national championship and finished an undefeated 31–0.
 Wilson then attended St. Petersburg College in St. Petersburg, Florida.